lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 * retransmission-timer gives the duration before sending an ack request (cf. section 8.2.2.4. of {{RFC8724}}).
 If specified, value MUST be strictly positive.
 * inactivity-timer gives  the duration before aborting a fragmentation session (cf. section 8.2.2.4. of {{RFC8724}}).
 The value 0 explicitly indicates that this timer is disabled.

-{{RFC8724}} do not specified any range for these timers. {{RFC9011}} recommends a duration of 12 hours.
+{{RFC8724}} do not specify any range for these timers. {{RFC9011}} recommends a duration of 12 hours.
 In fact, the value range should be between milliseconds for real time systems to several days.
 To allow a large range of applications, two parameters must be specified:

   * the duration of a tick.
 It is computed by this formula 2^tick-duration/10^6.
 When tick-duration is set to 0, the unit is the microsecond.
 The default value of 20 leads to a unit of 1.048575 second.
 A value of 32 leads to a tick duration of about 1 hour 11 minutes.
   * the number of ticks in the predefined unit.
 With the default tick-duration value of 20, the timers can cover a range between 1.0 sec and 19 hours covering {{RFC9011}} recommendation.

 ### Fragmentation Parameter

-The SCHC fragmentation protocol specifies the  the number of attempts before aborting through the parameter:
+The SCHC fragmentation protocol specifies the number of attempts before aborting through the parameter:

 * max-ack-requests  (cf. section 8.2.2.4. of {{RFC8724}}).